Underemployed/music-controller-extension/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Underemployed/music-controller-extension/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Disclaimer

+Firefox doesnt allow temp extensions to be installed from the web, so I can't do anything bout firefox users.

 This tool was only written for the purpose of solving my own personal requirements.